Nilpotent matrices having a given Jordan type as maximum commuting nilpotent orbit: Preliminaries and Background.

 \subsection{Background: the poset $\mathcal D_P$.}

 We now recall the poset $\mathcal D_P$ associated to $P$.
 This poset plays an important role in understanding the map $P\to \mathfrak Q(P)$.
 For example, it is behind the proofs of Theorem \ref{stablethm} of P.~Oblak and T. Ko\v{s}ir and Theorem~\ref{indexthm} of P. Oblak.
 The main proofs of Section \ref{rp=2app} refer to the U-chains in the poset.
-However, we note for those readers less interested in this background that the proofs there will use Equation \eqref{Caeq} and Theorem \ref{indexthm} above and may be read independently of the Definition \ref{posetdef} of the poset $\mathcal D_P$.
-We will use the poset $\mathcal D_Q$ and its elementary maps when we describe the equations for the loci of certain Jordan types in Section~\ref{equationsec}, and also in Section~\ref{boxdiagsec}.
-For further discussion of the poset $\mathcal D_P$ see \cite{BIK,KO,Kh1,Kh2,IK}.
+However, we note for those readers less interested in this background that the proofs there will use equation \eqref{Caeq} and Theorem \ref{indexthm} above and may be read independently of the Definition \ref{posetdef} of the poset $\mathcal D_P$.
+For further discussion of $\mathcal D_P$ see \cite{BIK,IK,Kh1,Kh2,KO}.